seqcode/miniMDS/README.md

 ``python minimds.py -h``

-By default, standard MDS (not partitioned MDS) is used:
+By default, partitioned MDS is used:

 ``python minimds.py GM12878_combined_22_100kb.bed``

-However, this will not offer the benefits of miniMDS and is not recommended.
+Full MDS is recommended for low-resolution high-quality (not sparse) files:

+``python minimds.py --full GM12878_combined_22_100kb.bed``

 Structures are not saved by default.
 Use the -o option with the path where you want to save the structure.

 ``python minimds.py -o GM12878_combined_22_100kb_structure.tsv GM12878_combined_22_100kb.bed``

 Structures are saved to tsv files.
 The header contains the name of the chromosome, the resolution, and the starting genomic coordinate.
-Each line in the file contains the point number followed by the 3D coordinates (with "nan" for missing data).
+Each line in the file contains the genomic bin number followed by the 3D coordinates (with "nan" for missing data).

 Example - chr22 at 10-Kbp resolution: